rrDumpTruck/Obsidian.Vault/DoA.md

 My Full Understanding of Talent
 In seventh or eighth grade I was taken on a trip with my parents to the beach (Ocean City, Maryland).
 On this trip I was brought to a music night a biker bar, at the time it was legal as long as it was an "open air" establishment.
 There was a drummer there that played songs that I like quite a lot and I watched him play for nearly 4 hours that night.
 Doing amazing solo's and even keeping perfect time so far as I could tell.
+I approached him with my father and told him that he was awesome and sounded great.
+My father spoke up after me and told him that I was an aspiring drummer.
+The look in my fathers eyes as he said it was that of pure pride and excitement.

+On the ride home I kept telling my father